 Buffalo State offers a number of extracurricular activities for students interested in politics and diplomacy.
 Some of these are academic clubs recognized by Buffalo State's United Student Government or by the Office of Student Leadership and Engagement.
 Others are departmental-level clubs.

 Political science students and faculty are actively involved in a number of these clubs or activities.

 The Student Political Society (SPS) is the student academic club associated with the Department of Political Science.
 SPS hosts many events throughout the academic year such as visits and discussions with local politicians, post-election analyses, the ins-and-outs of graduate school, and lectures/discussions on topics of current interest to club members.
-SPS has a bulletin board next to the political science department chair's conference room (next to the department office) and a group on Facebook.
+SPS has a bulletin board next to the political science department chair's conference room (next to the department office).

 The Student Political Society office is located in B211 Classroom Building.